Can Anyone Use a Scissor Lift? – [Updated for 2023]

 Safety Measures That Need to Be Considered:

-- Always wear a safety harness and other PPE as fall protection.
+- The best practice is wearing a safety harness and other PPE for fall protection.
 Falls are a top cause of fatalities.
 Take the necessary safety precautions to prevent injury or death on the job.

-- Always keep the machine a minimum of 10 feet away from electrical power sources.
+- Always keep the machine at least 10 feet away from electrical power sources.